wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.1.2 (2013-01-14) =
+* Added the sanitize_options() method back into admin.php instead of calling it from another class.
+* Added a check for NextGEN Gallery ngg-gallery-* and ngg-image-* CSS ids in the content.
+* Added get_wiki_summary() function to improve code segmentation.

 = Version 3.1.1 (2013-01-14) =
 * Fixed a variable reference in the widget.
 * Added the (optional) NGFB_DEBUG and NGFB_RESET constants.
 Defining NGFB_RESET will reset the options to their default values when activating the plugin.